Chris Licht: Personal life

 On April 28, 2010, Licht suffered a near-fatal cerebral hemorrhage while driving in Washington, D.C.
 He later wrote a book about the resulting experience, What I Learned When I Almost Died: How a Maniac TV Producer Put Down His BlackBerry and Started to Live His Life, which was published in 2011.
-Joe Biden, the then vice-president and a survivor of an aneurysm himself, cold-called Dr. Vivek Deshmukh, a highly recommended neurosurgeon, to care for Licht.
+Joe Biden, the then-vice president and a survivor of an aneurysm himself, cold-called Dr. Vivek Deshmukh, a highly recommended neurosurgeon, to ask him to take care of Licht.

-As of 2017, he lived in Manhattan with his wife, Jenny Blanco and their two sons.
-Jenny worked at CNN for several years as a producer for Anderson Cooper and then as a director of talent recruiting and development.
-Licht began dating her while they both were on assignment at the 2004 Summer Olympics in Athens and they married in April 2006 at the L'Auberge Del Mar, in Del Mar, California.
+As of 2017, Licht lived in Manhattan with his wife, Jenny Blanco, and their two sons.
+Blanco worked at CNN for several years as a producer for Anderson Cooper and then as a director of talent recruiting and development.
+Licht and Blanco began dating while both were on assignment at the 2004 Summer Olympics in Athens.
+They married in April 2006 at the L'Auberge Del Mar, in Del Mar, California.